 You might be wondering at the scientific accuracy of my previous statement.
 I myself am somewhat unsure of the truth behind the statement.
 For instance, it could have been a lady that started the entire sleep diary revolution!
 But that is not the point, really.
 So if the discovery of the sleep diary is so uncertain, of what use is it really?
 Why should anyone keep a diary of their sleep?
 Isn’t it just a waste of paper and time?
 Besides wasting time, what does a sleep diary consist of?
 What kind of information does it contain?
 Is it something like: “I went to bed at ten pm and got out of bed at five am”? or is there more to it than meets the eye?

-The fact of the matter is, scientists and medical practitioners use the data from sleep diaries to diagnose patients that suffer from sleeping disorders.
+The fact of the matter is, scientists and medical practitioners use the data from sleep diaries to diagnose patients that suffer from sleep disorders.
 Sometimes there are no actual sleeping disorders, just bad lifestyle choices.
 People that drink too much caffeinated drinks tend to sleep less or have less restorative sleep than people that go without caffeine.
 Drinking too much alcohol before bedtime can lead to a bad night’s worth of sleep.
-But in other cases people can live the healthiest lives and still suffer from sleep disorders like obstructive sleep apnea.
+But in other cases, people can live the healthiest lives and still suffer from sleep disorders like obstructive sleep apnea.
 Keeping a proper sleep diary can help you or your doctor to discover what keeps you awake at night.
-(PS. if it is your conscious that keeps you awake, your health practitioner might not be able to cure it).
+(PS. if it is your guilty conscience that keeps you awake, your health practitioner might not be able to cure it).

 But okay, let’s say you want to start keeping a sleep diary, what to do?